mrciolino/wiki-backup/organizations/vrintica-genealogy.md

 - Eugune Vrintia, a sailor for the Robin Trading Co, dies around 1 BC.

 ## Daera Line
-Matriarch: Daera Vrintica, a dwarven woman from Gothriathon
+Matriarch: Daera Vrintica, a dwarven woman from Gothriathon.
+This is considered the most important and line for Vrintian royalty.
 - ??? ???
 Daera Vrintica: Unknown royal put in charge of Arnsworth after the Kaltosar Incursion.
 - Osdimir Lataniel Daera Vrintica: Great descendant of Os, became a top sorcerer
 ## Wotera Line